eslint/eslint/docs/rules/no-spaced-func.md

+# no-spaced-func

-# disallow spacing between function identifiers and their applications (no-spaced-func)
+Disallows spacing between function identifiers and their applications.

 This rule was **deprecated** in ESLint v3.3.0 and replaced by the [func-call-spacing](func-call-spacing.md) rule.